modelon-community/impact-client-python/docs/source/install.rst

 Requirements
 ------------

-Modelon Impact Client supports Python versions 3.6 or higher.The client library is developed in sync with Modelon Impact and is kept updated with the latest changes in the tool.
+Modelon Impact Client supports Python versions 3.6 or higher.
+The client library is developed in sync with Modelon Impact and is kept updated with the latest changes in the tool.